-Now before I’m called a Negative Nancy, not everything was bad.
-Obviously, there were some great things about 2016 – like Sarah’s wedding and the surrounding festivities (which was so epic), Oktoberfest, and of course, the purchase and planning of my trip to Ireland.
+Now, before I’m called a Negative Nancy, not everything was bad.
+Obviously, there were some great things about 2016 – like Sarah’s wedding and the surrounding festivities (which was so epic), Oktoberfest in Milwaukee, and of course, the ticket purchase and planning of my trip to Ireland.

 What I struggled with the most in regards to this blog and the aforementioned less-than-savory life events, is figuring out when it was appropriate to be happy or excited about this trip.
 Until very recently, I felt just awful at even the smallest tinge of excitement.
 It didn’t feel right to be waiting with eager anticipation for a trip when a friend or family member’s life was falling apart.

 I wanted to fix everything.
 I wanted to make everyone else’s life as comfortable as possible – even if it wasn’t possible for me to do anything about the current situation – because if they were happy, then it would be OK for me to be stoked about my trip.
 But what I came to realize in my efforts to help everyone else, I did a bit of damage to myself.

 I’m not in any way, shape, or form saying I regret assisting family, or putting their needs above mine for a while.
 Sometimes that’s what it takes to get things resolved, and to be fair, I would flip my entire world upside-down for the people to whom I am referring; in some ways I have done just that.
 It has been so worth every moment, because I know it made a difference to them.